AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 So let's just clear this up now—there are only two non-semantic HTML elements: `<div>` and `<span>`.
 By definition, this means that anything else is **semantic HTML**: an element that has some sort of inherent meaning.
 Some of these are depicted below:

-{% include picture.html img="semantic-html" ext="png" alt="The main pieces of a website can be broken down into semantic elements and groupings" %}
+{% include picture.html img="semantic-html.png" alt="The main pieces of a website can be broken down into semantic elements and groupings" %}

 Think of `<div>`s and `<span>`s as generic containers: They're simply there for grouping things at either the block or inline level.
 Beyond that, you can't really attach any meaning to a div: It's just a box.